Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 To perform calibration, we used TensorRT’s PyTorch Quantization Toolkit [5].
 Another option is to use the `QuantStub` and `DeQuantStub` nodes from [PyTorch](https://pytorch.org/docs/stable/quantization.html) directly, to capture the relevant statistics.

+> [!TODO]
+> Can we get some diagrams for this section?

 ### Quantization Granularity

 > [!TODO]
 > {MOVE INTO SMOOTHQUANT SECTION OR JUST BEFORE}

-A final distinction to be made is how we quantization parameters are shared between elements of our parameters and activations.
+A final distinction to be made is how quantization parameters are shared between elements of our parameters and activations.
 Throughout this blog, we'll use the following diagram to illustrate a matmul:

 ![](_attachments/Pasted%20image%2020230313162138.png)